-It’s that time of year again – the period when we find our garlic has all started to shoot, and we’re left with lots of green growth and not so much bulb.
+It’s that time of year again – the period when we find our garlic has all started to sprout, and we’re left with lots of green growth and not so much bulb.
 What to do?
 Well, lots of things!
-Here’s a few ideas for what to do with shooting garlic…
+Here’s a few ideas for what to do with sprouting garlic…

 There are loads of great recipes out there for preserving garlic, but we love this one from My Darling Lemon Thyme.

 Add some fire to your belly by popping garlic into your favourite ferments, like kimchi.

 Turning your garlic into a lovely paste that can be salted and popped in the fridge can be a great way to extend it’s shelf life a little longer.
 It’s a fair bit of work on the knife, but just think of all the time you’ll be saving when you’re cooking.

 Shooting garlic tastes like… well, garlic!
 So go ahead and use it as you would normally, green bits and all.

 July is a bit late for many areas, but if you get in a bit earlier in the year planting shooting garlic is a great use for it.
 Garlic can be planted from late March, and right though April and into May.